Procellariiformes: Role in culture

 Various tubenose birds are relevant to the mythologies and oral traditions of Polynesia.
 The Māori used the wing bones of the albatross to carve flutes.
 In Hawaiian mythology, Laysan albatrosses are considered aumakua, being a sacred manifestation of the ancestors, and quite possibly also the sacred bird of Kāne.
-The storm petrel features promeniently in the "Origin of Birds" myth.
+The storm petrel features prominently in the "Origin of Birds" myth.

 Exploitation

 Albatrosses and petrels have been important food sources for humans for as long as people have been able to reach their remote breeding colonies.
 Amongst the earliest-known examples of this is the remains of shearwaters and albatrosses along with those of other seabirds in 5,000-year-old middens in Chile, although it is likely that they were exploited prior to this.
 Since then, many other marine cultures, both subsistence and industrial, have exploited procellariiforms, in some cases almost to extinction.
 Some cultures continue to harvest shearwaters (a practice known as muttonbirding); for example, the Māori of New Zealand use a sustainable traditional method known as kaitiakitanga.
 In Alaska, residents of Kodiak Island harpoon short-tailed albatrosses, Diomedea albatrus, and until the late 1980s residents of Tristan Island in the Indian Ocean harvested the eggs of the Yellow-nosed Mollymawks, Diomedea chlororhynchos, and sooty albatrosses, Phoebetria fusca.
 Albatrosses and petrels are also now tourist draws in some locations, such as Taiaroa Head.
 While such exploitation is non-consumptive, it can have deleterious effects that need careful management to protect both the birds and the tourism.

 The English naturalist William Yarrell wrote in 1843 that "ten or twelve years ago, Mr. Gould exhibited twenty-four [storm petrels], in a large dish, at one of the evening meetings of the Zoological Society".

 The engraver Thomas Bewick wrote in 1804 that "Pennant, speaking of those [birds] which breed on, or inhabit, the Isle of St Kilda, says—'No bird is of so much use to the islanders as this: the Fulmar supplies them with oil for their lamps, down for their beds, a delicacy for their tables, a balm for their wounds, and a medicine for their distempers.'"
 A photograph by George Washington Wilson taken about 1886 shows a "view of the men and women of St Kilda on the beach dividing up the catch of Fulmar".
 James Fisher, author of The Fulmar (1952) calculated that every person on St Kilda consumed over 100 fulmars each year; the meat was their staple food, and they caught around 12,000 birds annually.
 However, when the human population left St Kilda in 1930, the population did not suddenly grow.